132-071 Ships Bell Clock Movement information now available on these tabs.

 132-071 Ships Bell Clock Movement

-132-071 Ships Bell Clock Movement is replace by the movement numbers alone.
+To replace the 132-071 Ships Bell Clock Movement is by the movement numbers alone.
 All you need are the numbers off of the back plate of the old one, to order the new one.
 If the numbers match then the movement matches.